AI-and-Blockchain/S25_RideChain/README.md

 Increased Accessibility and Equity: RideChain empowers both riders and drivers by eliminating platform-driven gatekeeping and algorithmic opacity.
 It enables participation in a decentralized ecosystem where users maintain control over their data, payments, and service terms.

 In conclusion, RideChain delivers a secure, fair, and scalable alternative to centralized rideshare apps.
 It is expected to foster a transparent and user-first mobility economy—one where privacy, trust, and choice are fundamental pillars of the experience.

+---

+## Check 2

+High-level description and rationale for the AI algorithms/models that will be used:

+The AI model in RideChain is used to score drivers based on how well they complete rides.
+It looks at data like trip time, cancellations, and rider reviews to update each driver's rating.
+The model is trained on real Uber ride data from Kaggle to make sure the scoring is fair and accurate.
+This helps riders choose good drivers and keeps the platform reliable.
+The AI runs off-chain and sends updated scores to the smart contract so the system stays efficient and secure.

+High-level description and rationale for the blockchain architecture that will be used:

+RideChain uses blockchain to remove the need for a central company and make ride and payment activity transparent and secure.
+Smart contracts handle rider and driver registration, ride requests, pricing, payments, and rating updates.
+To protect user privacy, drivers use Zero-Knowledge Proofs (ZKPs) to prove they passed a background check without sharing personal data.
+All actions are recorded on-chain so users can trust the system without needing a third party.
+The blockchain also connects to off-chain services like the mobile oracle and AI model to confirm ride completion and update scores.
+This setup ensures fairness, privacy, and automation across the platform.